 Prostate: There is no specific literature that suggests testosterone replacement therapy increases the risk of prostate cancer in men, as the testosterone is being used to substitute for what the body would normally make.
 However, if cancer is in place or is suspected, treatment should be sopped immediately as cancer 'feasts' on the testosterone (men who do not require testosterone replacement may be given medication that stops them producing testosterone.
 In rare cases both the testes need to be removed to cut off the testosterone supply).

 Breast: About 3-5% of men with KS develop breast cancer and the risk increases if there is a family history of the disease in female relatives.
 The reason for this is unclear.
 Normally a small proportion of testosterone is converted into oestrogen in certain tissues, including the breast.
 Men with KS have been found to have a higher conversion of testosterone to oestrogen and it is not known whether this increases the risk of breast cancer in this group of patients.
 Oestrogen blood levels are not always elevated however.
 Therefore, testosterone can indirectly aggravate male breast cancer.
-KS men are urged to check their breasts regularly for and changes in appearance or texture.
+Men with KS are urged to check their breasts regularly for and changes in appearance or texture.

 Red blood cell production